Working at height in Paddock Wood

 Service profile across Paddock Wood

-Across the Paddock Wood corporate estate, the recurring service mix is mansafe and safety line testing to BS EN 795 Type C, eyebolt pull testing to BS EN 795 Type A for window cleaning anchors, abseil anchor six-monthly inspection on tall buildings using rope access for facade maintenance, and guardrail testing on the parapet edges of the larger commercial buildings.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+Across Paddock Wood’s logistics and food-processing estate at Transfesa Road and Eldon Way, the recurring service mix is mansafe and safety-line testing to BS EN 795 Type C along the long warehouse roofs, perimeter and plant-deck guardrail testing where rooftop plant draws regular maintenance traffic, fixed access-ladder and fall-arrest rail inspection on the taller industrial units, and eyebolt pull testing to BS EN 795 Type A on the smaller commercial and council buildings.
+Davit and abseil anchors, where used for facade access, are inspected six-monthly.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness